Using the application forms

 - Permit extension

 Fill out this form if you required to have special inspections in addition to inspections performed by the Department of Building Inspection.
-Refer to instructions and a sample report.
+Refer to Special Inspection Requirements.
 You can also download a list of recognized special inspection and testing agencies.

 Information about physical inspections for Condominium Conversions.